telerik/justmock-docs/advanced-usage/private-accessor.md

 # Private Accessor

-The __Telerik JustMock PrivateAccessor__ feature allows you to call non-public members of the tested code right in your unit tests.
-The feature is enabled for both *Free* and *Commercial* versions of JustMock.
+The __Telerik JustMock PrivateAccessor__ feature allows you to call non-public members directly in your unit tests - without writing reflection boilerplate.

+>note `PrivateAccessor` does **not** require the JustMock profiler and works in both **JustMock Free** and **JustMock Full**.

->For arranging the behavior of non-public members, refer to the [Mocking Non-public Members and Types]({%slug justmock/advanced-usage/mocking-non-public-members-and-types%}) topic.
+>For arranging the behavior of non-public members, refer to [Mocking Non-public Members and Types]({%slug justmock/advanced-usage/mocking-non-public-members-and-types%}).

 ## Calling Private Methods